We have flights to Syria on April the 9th and there is clearly travel advisories against going there currently. Is this alarmist or should we not go?

 How about now?
 Stupid question but is it still safe to get into Syria?
 From Iran or Jordan?

 I really need to go to Syria to look for my sister.
 Totally unrelated to this topic, but does anyone know how I can obtain death records from Syria.
 I am very worried of my family.
 I lost all contacts with them since Friday.
 I do not want to assume the worse but pls, if anybody can help.
-I am an Australian btw. about 4 years ago
+I am an Australian btw. over 4 years ago